Mritunjaypratapsinghh/DjangoAuthbridge/README.md

 # DjangoAuthbridge: Django Microservices with Keycloak and Kerberos Authentication

-This project is a microservices architecture built using Django and Docker, integrated with Keycloak for centralized authentication and Kerberos for network authentication.
+This project is a microservices architecture built using Django and Docker, integrated with Keycloak for centralized authentication (SSO) and Kerberos for network authentication.
 The microservices communicate with their respective PostgreSQL databases, and NGINX is used as a reverse proxy.

 ## Project Structure